The Long War (novel): Plot summary

 A generation after the events of The Long Earth, mankind has spread across the new worlds opened up by Stepping.
-Where Joshua and Lobsang once pioneered, now fleets of airships link the stepwise Americas with trade and culture.
-Mankind is shaping the Long Earth—but in turn the Long Earth is shaping mankind.
-A new "America", called Valhalla, is emerging more than a million steps from Datum Earth, with core American values restated in the plentiful environment of the Long Earth, using "combing", slang for hunting-gathering to support their economy —and Valhalla is growing restless under the control of the Datum government.
+Where Joshua and Lobsang once pioneered, fleets of airships (known as "Twains") now link the stepwise Americas with trade and culture.
+Mankind is shaping the Long Earth, but in turn, the Long Earth is shaping mankind.
+A new "America," called Valhalla, is emerging more than a million steps from Datum Earth, with core American values restated in the plentiful environment of the Long Earth, using "combing," slang for hunting-gathering to support their economy.
+Valhalla is growing restless under the control of the Datum government.

 Meanwhile, the Long Earth is suffused by the song of the trolls, graceful hive-mind humanoids.
-But the trolls are beginning to react to humanity's thoughtless exploitation.
-Joshua, now married to Helen, is summoned by Lobsang to deal with gathering multiple crises that threaten to plunge the Long Earth into a war unlike any humankind has waged before.
+However, the trolls are beginning to react to humanity's thoughtless exploitation.
+Joshua, now married to Helen, is summoned by Lobsang to deal with multiple gathering crises that threaten to plunge the Long Earth into a war unlike any humankind has waged before.

-When Sally turns up unexpected to Joshua's home—now in Hell-Knows-Where, a small town on Earth West 1,397,426 where he has been elected Mayor—Joshua is forced to return with his family, wife Helen and son Dan, to Datum Earth to investigate and defuse the growing tensions between humans and trolls.
-Soon after their arrival, Sally dashes off to Earth West two million, the enigmatic "Gap" world existing without an earth, with Ex-Lieutenant Jansson (now stricken with leukaemia from her efforts with the Madison bombing and nuclear fallout) to aid Mary the troll and her son from possible execution.
+When Sally turns up unexpectedly at Joshua's home—now in Hell-Knows-Where, a small town on Earth West 1,397,426, where he has been elected Mayor—Joshua is forced to return with his family, wife Helen, and son Dan, to Datum Earth to investigate and defuse the growing tensions between humans and trolls.
+Soon after their arrival, Sally dashes off to Earth West two million, the enigmatic "Gap" world existing without an Earth, with Ex-Lieutenant Jansson (now stricken with leukemia from her efforts with the Madison bombing and nuclear fallout) to aid Mary the troll and her son from possible execution.